 - Employability of one or both spouses

-Even though Massachusetts is a no-fault divorce state, meaning that neither spouse is blamed for the demise of the marriage, the court is also permitted to include the conduct of parties during the marriage in its analysis.
+In Massachusetts, you can choose to file a fault or no-fault divorce, meaning that neither spouse is blamed for the demise of the marriage.
+The court is also permitted to include the conduct of parties during the marriage in its analysis.